0xDerked/FantasyCampaign/README.md

 **Warning!
 These circuits are not production ready!**

-When the user get so the end point of the maze, the snarkjs prover validates all their moves to get to that point check whether they got there legitimately.
-In some ways you could consider this a rollup as every move is compacted to a single proof 🤔...
-You can what happens in the tests here: [circuits.test.ts](./circuits/circuits.test.ts).
+When the user gets to the gate at the end of the maze, the snarkjs prover validates all their moves to get to that point to determine whether they got there legitimately (a bit like a rollup).
+You can see what happens in the tests here: [circuits.test.ts](./circuits/circuits.test.ts).

-The circuits themselves are fairly rough and don't check for common attacks but should work fine as a PoC.
-The input is also limited to just 200 steps - if the user does more than that, validator will throw.
+The circuits themselves are fairly rough and don't check for common attacks but should work fine as a proof of concept.
+The input is also limited to just 200 steps - if the user does more than that, the validator will throw.
 This is to keep the performance pretty much realtime on modern computers.

-The maze solution is public ([circuitMap.js](./src/Maze/circuitMap.js) plus the generated [getMaze.circom](./circuits/functions/getMaze.circom)) as well as being shown in the UI but you could imagine this being omitted from the repo and obfuscated from the user.
+The solution to the circuit is pretty easy to find in the repo (it's even in the UI itself!) but you could imagine this being omitted from the coddebase and obfuscated from the user.
 Furthermore since we don't enforce the proof being submitted only once in the contract, it's possible to inspect the contract transaction history on the blockchain, extract the proof and then submit it yourself.
 But that's easy enough to defend against - for example storing the keccak256 hash of of the proof and ensuring it's only been used once.
 Since each generated proof is a random set of points, this hash will only ever be used once.

 For reasons above and more, many of the build artefacts that are committed to the repo shouldn't be, but they are there for interest and easy collaboration.

 # Troubleshooting

-Inevitable bugs from writing a game at breakneck speed in spare time aside, 99% of the problems when running locally come down to:
+Inevitable bugs from writing a game at breakneck speed in our spare time aside, 99% of the problems when running locally come down to:

 - Need to reset your MetaMask wallet.
-- Didn't successfully run `contracts:deploy` (probably due to a TypeScript issue where in tsconfig.json `module` needs to be `commonjs` (we should fix this!).
+- Didn't successfully run `contracts:deploy` - probably due to a TypeScript issue where in tsconfig.json `module` needs to be `commonjs` (we should fix this!).
-- The contracts were deployed twice which results in different contract addresses it won't work.
+- The contracts were deployed twice which results in different contract addresses.
 - The app's got into some weird state.
-Use the clear storage button top right and reload the page.
+Use the hidden clear storage button top right and reload the page.
-- Your wallet isn't set to use the local network (i.e. localhost:8545).
+- Your wallet isn't set to use the right network (e.g localhost:8545 if ran locally).
 - Your wallet isn't using the local network.
 - The app stays on the oracle modal.
 It takes about 30 seconds for the event to be emitted that clears this modal but there's a chance something else went wrong.
 If it doesn't clear in 30 seconds reload the page.